DataLab: A Unified Platform for LLM-Powered Business Intelligence: Experiment

 \subsection{End-to-End Performance}

 To demonstrate the capabilities of \name \space as a unified BI platform, we first compare its end-to-end performance with SOTA LLM-based baselines on four typical BI tasks.
+For fair comparison, the baselines employed are all prompt- or agent-based methods without any pre-training or supervised fine-tuning, similar to \name's agent framework.
 We utilize \textbf{GPT-4}~\cite{DBLP:journals/corr/abs-2303-08774} as the foundation model for all methods.